 Form 32-0002 provides the traveler with an option to request a travel advance, registration fee or hotel deposit payment prior to the approved travel.
 Sufficient time must be allowed for the Accounting office to prepare a travel advance check and/or payments.
-The form can be found in the Financial Operations section of the Reynolds Intranet.
+Form 32-0002 can be found in the forms section on the Reynolds Intranet.